By Jennifer Cryder, CFO and vice president – operations

 The biggest complaint I’ve heard about serving on Council is that members hate for their terms to end!

 Unfortunately, you can’t just sign up for Council.
 But one proactive step you can take is to consider participation in chapter or statewide leadership.
 This year’s PICPA Annual Meeting is in Philadelphia.
-Sign up, come to the City of Brotherly Love, and see leadership in action.
+See leadership in action.
 You can decide for yourself if you would like a seat at the table.

-You can read more about how Council members are shaping the direction of the PICPA on May 20.
-Maureen Renzi, PICPA vice president of communications, will post a blog that highlights the thoughts of several PICPA members as they work through developing
+Read more about how Council members are shaping the direction of the PICPA.
+Maureen Renzi, PICPA vice president of communications, blogs about the thoughts of several PICPA members as they work through developing

 our strategic direction.